 For more ideas: The Daily Prayer for Peace services offered at the Temple in Independence, Missouri, can be found on the church’s website as Calendar Events at www.CofChrist.org /daily-prayer-for-peace.

 Mark 10:2–16/10:2–14 IV

 Discuss the meaning of the scripture.
 Then work as a group to figure out the secret message from Jesus, “Let the little children come to me” by identifying each picture and recording the first letter of that word.
-See the secret message handout at the end of the worship outline.
+See the secret message handout.

 Share the gifts from the box once the secret message has been discovered.
 Just as you are willingly receiving this gift from me, you can also receive the kingdom of God.